-Appendix F - Hydrogen and Fuel Cell Technologies Office (HFTO) Bonus Focus: End-User Hydrogen Adoption
+Appendix E - Hydrogen and Fuel Cell Technologies Office Bonus Focus: End-User Hydrogen Adoption

-The U.S. clean hydrogen market is poised for rapid growth, accelerated by Hydrogen Hub funding, multiple tax credits, DOE's Hydrogen Shot, and decarbonization goals across the public and private sectors.
-DOE's National Clean Hydrogen Strategy and Roadmap has identified the potential for up to 10 million metric tonnes (MMT)/year of clean hydrogen production by 2030, 20 MMT/year by 2040, and 50 MMT/year by 2050.
-Achievement of these goals could enable ~10% reduction in U.S. GHG emissions by 2050, particularly in sectors that are difficult to decarbonize via traditional approaches, such as industrial/chemicals uses and heavy-duty transportation.32 Achieving commercial liftoff will enable clean hydrogen to play a critical role in the nation's decarbonization strategy.
+The U.S. hydrogen market is poised for rapid growth.
+DOE has identified the potential for up to 10 million metric tonnes (MMT)/year of hydrogen production by 2030, 20 MMT/year by 2040, and 50 MMT/year by 2050.
+Achieving commercial liftoff will enable hydrogen to play a critical role in the nation's energy strategy.